Searching For Treasure In Dallas' Downtown Tunnels.

 We recently took a trip into the tunnels to find out.
 It wasn't easy, though.
 Just getting into the tunnels can be kind of a burdensome task if you aren't already ensconced in one of the many high-rises down there.
 Sure, we had a couple of maps.
 But they were mostly useless.

 We knew we were close.
 We were, after all, downtown and, theoretically, right above the tunnel network.
 But we couldn't really find any of the entrances.
-Eventually, our explorers' spirits dies down and we gave in, asking a concierge at Lincoln Plaza for a way in.
-Still, his directions were a little vague.
+Eventually, our explorers' spirits died down and we gave in, asking a concierge at Lincoln Plaza for a way in.
+Still, even his directions were a little vague.

 After a little more blind adventuring, an entrance appeared in a little courtyard between two buildings near the intersection of Akard and Patterson.
 We walked in, went down an escalator, through some the glass doors and -- finally -- we were in.

 Things just seemed even weirder once we were, though.
 Air conditioned walkways, broken elevators, food courts, business people and shoe-shiners were everywhere.

 We didn't seem to fit in very well.

 The stares from all the nine-to-fivers were pretty awkward.
 We were even approached by a security guard at one point, asking if we needed help with anything.
 We didn't, really.
 Not at this point.
 We told him we were just on an adventure and that we would've appreciated his help back up on the street, thank you very much.
 He smiled and moved on.

 Nonetheless, our suspicions were confirmed: This is a place for business people and, really, only business people.